 The younger brother of the two Alexanders was Neil McKenzie, married to Christina Robertson, who also travelled to Australia on the William Nicol in 1837, with their eldest child, John.
 They appear to have been at Hearne (Herne/Hern/Heron) Farm in Figtree before moving to the Lake Illawarra area.
 Click for More on Neil.

-As noted above it seems that Angus and Mary McKenzie’s daughter, Mary McKinnon nee McKenzie,my have also emigrated on the William Nicol with her husband Donald McKinnon and their family.
-They do not appear to have been allocated to the Illawarra when they arrived in Sydney in 1837, instead to the County of St Vincent further to the south.
+As noted above it seems that Angus and Mary McKenzie’s daughter, Mary McKinnon nee McKenzie, also emigrated on the William Nicol with her husband Donald McKinnon and their family.
+They may not have been allocated to the Illawarra when they arrived in Sydney in 1837, perhaps instead to the County of St Vincent further to the south – but they were soon in the Illawarra and remained there until the mid 1850’s, when they moved to the Picton area.
 Click for More on Mary McKinnon.